jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 This file is relatively short, but there already some important points:

 1. We start from the official docker image for the latest long term support (LTS) release, at time of writing.
-I prefer to name a specific version, rather than one of the 'floating' tags like `node:argon` or `node:latest`, so that if you or someone else builds this image on a different machine, you will get the same version, rather than risking an accidental upgrade and attendant head-scratching.
+I prefer to name a specific version, rather than one of the 'floating' tags like `node:argon` or `node:latest`, so that if you or someone else builds this image on a different machine, they will get the same version, rather than risking an accidental upgrade and attendant head-scratching.

 1. We create an unprivileged user, prosaically called `app`, to run the app inside the container.
 If you don't do this, then the process inside the container will run as **root**, which is against security best practices and [principles](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-Many docker tutorials skip this step for simplicity, but I think it's very important.
+Many docker tutorials skip this step for simplicity, and we will have to do some extra work to make it happen, but I think it's very important.

 1. Install a more recent version of NPM.
-This isn't strictly necessary, but npm has improved a lot recently, and in particular `npm shrinkwrap` support is a lot better; more on this later.
+This isn't strictly necessary, but npm has improved a lot recently, and in particular `npm shrinkwrap` support is a lot better; more on shrinkwrap later.
 Again, I think it's best to specify an exact version in the Dockerfile, to avoid accidental upgrades on later builds.

-Now here's our bootstrapping compose file:
+Now here's our bootstrapping compose file, `docker-compose.yml`:

 ```yaml
 chat: